Information About Continuing Education

 What is Implicit Bias?

-A bias in judgment that results from subtle cognitive processes, including the following prejudices and stereotypes that often operate at a level below conscious awareness and without control:
+§20–1301(d) implicit bias is defined as a bias in judgment that results from subtle cognitive processes, including the following prejudices and stereotypes that often operate at a level below conscious awareness and without intentional control:

-- unconscious attributions of particular qualities to a member of a special social group that are influenced by experience and based on learned associations between various qualities and social categories, including race and gender.
+(1) Prejudicial negative feelings or beliefs about a group that an individual holds without being aware of the feelings or beliefs; and (2) Unconscious attributions of particular qualities to a member of a specific social group that are influenced by experience and based on learned associations between various qualities and social categories, including race and gender.